-Supply chain reaction: trade war refugees race to relocate to Vietnam, Thailand
+Supply chain reaction: Trade war refugees race to relocate to Vietnam, Thailand

 "The manufacturers are from all over the world but they all have production plants in China and need to start production ASAP," Chris Truong, a sales manager at BW Industrial told Reuters.

 "The trade war is good for us," CEO Pongsak Lothongkam said.
-"We have been approached by so many companies that we have to prioritize."
+"We have been approached by so many companies that we have to prioritise."

 "It’s a good opportunity.
 Many customers have contacted us to ask about our products and prices.
 But there are no sales yet as it will take time," he said.